bartosz-antosik/vscode-spellright/README.md

 Forces **switching spelling language** for the following part of the document or until next <code>spellcheck&#x2d;language&nbsp;"CODE"</code> command. `CODE` is language code according to used spellcheck background service, typically in a LANGUAGE or LANGUAGE-COUNTRY format (e.g.: "en", "fr", "en-US", "en-GB", "fr-CA", "pl-PL" etc.) If `CODE` is empty switches **back to default spelling language**.

-In-Document commands for switching spelling language have highest priority over `settings.languageContextByClass` and `settings.languageContext` and `settings.language` configuration items.
+In-Document commands for switching spelling language have highest priority over `"spellright.languageContextByClass"` and `"spellright.languageContext"` and `"spellright.language"` configuration items.

 `spellcheck-off` (alternative syntax: `spellcheck: off`)